ogamel/adaptive_genome/research_notes.md

 As for k-mer counts, basically just frame is complementable.
 Strand doesn't seem to be. phase no, ft_len no.

+    So we can further refine extended Chargaff's rule by frame, for coding regions
+q: What about noncoding? there is no frame there.
+So what does this mean then?

 #### Differential analysis
 Diff analysis results make sense.
 The differences between candidate complements are very small.
 They are calculated